nibble-arts/LOCO-CAN_Software/README.md

 # LOCO-CAN

 The hardware schematics and PCB layouts are managed in the [LOCO-CAN_Harware](https://github.com/nibble-arts/LOCO-CAN_Hardware) repository.

+The system is still under developement.

 The LOCO-CAN-system is designed for the use is miniature railway vehicles.
-It provides a CAN-bus connecting the different modules inside a locomotive, but also between vehicles in a train.
+It is based on the CAN-bus to connect the different modules inside a locomotive, but also between vehicles in a train.

-The system is still under developement.
-The CAN-specification is defined but can be extended.
+The CAN protocol definitions can be extended to add new functionality.
 Board designs are available in different versions, due to the process of evolvement.
-Besides bugs in the board design details like the pinout of the program interface differ between the versions.
+Besides bugs in the board design details like the pinout of the program interface differ between the versions and the electric spezifications of the CAN-connector.
+The communication protocal is compatible betweet all versions.

-## LOCO-CAN System Description
+## Design
+The design is highly modular.
+For the simple control of aa elektric locomotive only a control and a motor module is needed.
+When using the latest motor module version values for motor voltage and battery voltage is sent to the can bus.
+The control module has the ability to connect meters for display of this values.

+The structure with a bus system makes it easy to expand the contruction with additional functions.
+New modules, i.e. for light, controlling servos or measuring corrent, only need to be hooked into the CAN-line.

+## Power Supply

 The Modules are connected with 4-pin cables using MICRO MATE-N-LOK connectors.
 The cables have a supply line with a voltage of +6 up to +30 Volts.
-The supply can be provided through some modules, that have got supply connectors (vertical 2-pin MICRO MATE-N-LOK connector).
+The supply can be provided through the modules that have got supply connectors (vertical 2-pin MICRO MATE-N-LOK connector).
 The motor module supplies directly from the motor driver.

 All supply connectors have a diode, so the input voltages on places in the network can be different.
 The supply voltage on the bus will be the highest value.
 The operation voltage for internal function of the modules is created onboard.